andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

    - Interactive month-view calendar for date selection
    - Day-view with drag-and-select time slot selection (8 AM - 10 PM)
    - Current time indicator on the current day
-   - Automatic approval for available slots (no conflicts)
+   - Automatic approval for available slots (no conflicts) - bookings are automatically approved when created
+   - Simplified booking workflow: bookings are either 'approved', 'cancelled', or 'completed' (no pending/rejected statuses)
    - Conflict detection prevents double-booking
    - Calendar export to Google Calendar, Outlook, and iCal formats
    - Admin booking management with override capabilities (modify/cancel any booking)